EPCCed/eidf-docs/docs/services/gpuservice/training/L4_template_workflow.md

 In theory, users can create docker images with all the code, software and data included to complete their analysis.

-In practice, docker images with the required software alone can be several gigabytes in size which can lead to unacceptable download times when ~100GB of data and code is included.
+In practice, docker images with the required software can be several gigabytes in size which can lead to unacceptable download times when ~100GB of data and code is then added.

-Therefore, it is recommended to separate code, software and data preparation into distinct steps:
+Therefore, it is recommended to separate code, software, and data preparation into distinct steps:

 1. Data Loading: Loading large data sets asynchronously.